-Lake Nakuru National Park is one the primary bird watching destinations in Kenya, with more than 450 bird species recorded, particularly favored by large flocks of finicky Lesser Flamingos, Lake Nakuru National Park is located along the shores of one of Kenya’s startling Great Rift Valley lakes.
+Lake Nakuru National Park is one of the primary bird watching destinations in Kenya, with more than 450 bird species recorded, particularly favored by large flocks of finicky Lesser Flamingos.
+Lake Nakuru National Park is located along the shores of one of Kenya’s startling Great Rift Valley lakes.

 It is also the perfect overnight stop en-route to the Maasai Mara Game Reserve and is easy to include in a safari featuring Aberdares National Park, Lakes Baringo and Bogoria, Samburu National Reserve, and Kakamega Forest.

 Lake Nakuru National Park Birdwatching

 The park is also home to five globally threatened species of birds.
 Lake Nakuru terrestrial zones host important populations of many mammal and bird species that are globally or regionally threatened.
 It is home to over 100 species of migratory birds and supports globally important populations of Black-Necked Grebe, African Spoonbill, Pied Avocet, Little Grebe, Yellow-Billed Stork, Black Winged Stilt, Grey-Headed Gull and Gull Billed Tern.